NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-08.md

 >[!question]
 >What factors determine the economic incidence of a tax

-1. **Elasticity of Demand and Supply:** The relative price elasticity of demand and supply for the taxed good or service is a critical factor.
+1. <mark style="background: #FFB8EBA6;">Elasticity of Demand and Supply</mark>: The relative price elasticity of demand and supply for the taxed good or service is a critical factor.

     - If the demand for a good is inelastic (insensitive to price changes), consumers may bear a larger portion of the tax burden because they cannot easily reduce their consumption when prices rise due to the tax.

     - Conversely, if the supply of a good is inelastic (insensitive to price changes), producers may bear more of the tax burden because they cannot easily reduce their production in response to lower prices caused by the tax.

-2. **Market Structure:** The level of competition in the market plays a role.
+2. <mark style="background: #FFB8EBA6;">Market Structure</mark>: The level of competition in the market plays a role.
 In markets with limited competition, such as monopolies or oligopolies, producers may have more power to pass the tax burden onto consumers through price increases.

-3. **Ability to Shift the Burden:** The ability of one party (consumers or producers) to pass on the burden of the tax to the other party depends on various factors.
+3. <mark style="background: #FFB8EBA6;">Ability to Shift the Burden</mark>: The ability of one party (consumers or producers) to pass on the burden of the tax to the other party depends on various factors.

     - For instance, if consumers can easily switch to substitute goods or services, producers may find it challenging to pass on the entire tax burden.

     - Conversely, if producers have few competitors, they may be better positioned to shift the burden to consumers.

-4. **Relative Price Changes:** The extent to which prices change in response to the tax can influence tax incidence.
+4. <mark style="background: #FFB8EBA6;">Relative Price Changes</mark>: The extent to which prices change in response to the tax can influence tax incidence.
 If prices rise significantly after the imposition of a tax, consumers may bear more of the burden, while if prices remain relatively stable, producers may bear more of the burden.

 > [!question]
 > Explain the welfare effect of a subsidy on producers, consumers and government.